 Apparently, some of my best pieces of writing are the ones where I write about my attempts at staying in shape and keeping up with personal health.
 For over a year now, much thanks to my never-changing eating habits and the fatty nature of Estadounidense food (not American food, because 'This') I've begun ballooning.
 It's almost like the fat trapped inside Anant Ambani's body is transiently entering in my body, without my permission.
-Technically, that's 'rape' but they're rich people, so who's to listen?
+Technically, that'll be an 'invasion' but they're rich people, so who's to listen?
+Look what Russia did to Crimea (shakes head).

 I was so pumped up before November, last year.
 "Must.
 Lose.
 Weight." had become my slogan.
 I had stood naked in front of the mirror (despite early near-fatal shocks, I've conditioned my eyes to stand the view) a number of times, narrowing down the parts of the body that I need to cut down or build up.
 Some parts didn't need to be touched at all - they worked just fine!
 Others needed my immediate attention.